 More on trends in the indicators discussed above in chapter "Course of business"

-Additional financial performance and leading operating indicators
+Additional financial performance indicators

-In addition to the three key operating financial performance indicators, the Board of Managing Directors also continually tracks additional financial performance indicators including, among others, the capex ratio, R&D ratio, debt to EBITDA ratio, effective tax rate, and the dividend payout ratio.
+In addition to the three key operating financial performance indicators, the Board of Managing Directors also continually tracks additional financial performance indicators including, among others, the capex ratio, R&D ratio, net debt to EBITDA ratio, effective tax rate, and the dividend payout ratio.

 The company further monitors a number of leading operating indicators in order to be able to identify trends in a multitude of factors affecting the Schaeffler Group’s business early on and take them into account in managing the company.
 For instance, the company analyzes forecasts of relevant market, economic, and sector data, such as gross domestic product, currency trends, as well as automobile and industrial production in order to gain important insight into the future of the business.
 Raw materials prices are monitored as well in order to estimate trends in significant costs.